ekamperi/ekamperi.github.io/_posts/2019-07-23-adversarial-attacks.md

 ![LeNet]({{ site.url }}/images/lenet_comparison.png)

-Notice how our adversarial input image bears no resemblance to a $$4$$ digit, yet the network is "100% sure" that this is the digit $$4$$.
+Notice how our adversarial input image bears no resemblance to a $$4$$ digit, yet the network is "100% sure" that this is a $$4$$ digit.

 {% raw %}
 ~~~~